fbpx

 Riding the Bus

-Also operated by the MTA, buses in NYC cost $2.75 per ride and accept the same payment methods as its subway counterparts (OMNY and MetroCard), along with coins.
+Buses in NYC cost $2.90 per ride and accept the same payment methods as its subway counterparts (OMNY and MetroCard), along with coins.
 There are 327 bus routes across the five boroughs, 234 routes are local.
-All buses are wheel-chair accessible and can the closest boarding station can be found here.
+All buses are wheel-chair accessible and the closest boarding station can be found here.

 Select Bus Service (SBS) buses make fewer stops, travel on priority routes, and board at all doors.

 Express buses run between boroughs and operate mostly during weekday rush hours.
 They look like coach buses.
-They cost $6.75 for most riders, and cannot be paid using an unlimited ride MetroCard.
+They cost $7.00 for most riders, and $3.50 during non-peak hours.
+These rides cannot be paid using unlimited ride metrocards.

 Things to keep in mind: weekend service may cause delays, or reroutes.
-Text the MTA via WhatsApp to inquire the latest information
+Text the MTA via WhatsApp to inquire about the latest information.

 New York City Ferries